paulleader/ripchord/README.md

 A concurrent, pipelined DVD ripping and transcoding tool.

+* No human intervention needed except inserting each disc to rip.
+Discs are ejected when they finish ripping.
+* Ripping and transcoding happen in parallel, allowing you to rapidly rip multiple discs and let the conversion happen in the background while you sleep.
+* Each disc is processed in its own thread, so if there is a problem with one job it shouldn't stop other jobs.
+* Email notifications at each step of the process, and on failure of a job.

 Ripping and then transcoding of DVDs takes a long time, especially on a low power media or home server.
 However most of that time is spent in the transcoding stop.
 Ripping a DVD is much faster than transcoding, but requires a person to insert each disk.
 On my micro-server ripping takes about 20 minutes but transcoding happens at about real-time.

-Ripchord will rip discs continuously, queuing transcoding jobs to be done in the background without human intervention, allowing you to keep feeding it discs without waiting for transcoding to finish.
-You can feed half a dozen disc through it in an evening and have the transcoding complete overnight.
+Ripchord will rip discs continuously, queuing transcoding jobs to be done in the background without human intervention, so you can keep feeding it discs without waiting for transcoding to finish.

 ## Process Overview

-Ripchord is designed to be launched on the insert of a disc using a mechanism such as udev.
+Ripchord is designed to be launched on the insert of a disc using a mechanism such as udev (see below).

 On startup Ripchord checks if it is already running: